Contents

 Storage Optimization

-Sharding: Divides the blockchain into smaller pieces, allowing nodes to store only relevant data.
+Sharding: Breaking up the blockchain into smaller slices allows the nodes to store only those pieces of data they want.

-IPFS (InterPlanetary File System): External decentralized storage for off-chain data linked to blockchain records.
+IPFS (InterPlanetary File System): Provides a decentralized off-chain data storage for off-chain data referred to in blockchain records.

 1. Consensus Mechanism: